 The price reductions are little compared to the increases of up to 20 %imposed by the major retailers last year and can do little to reduce bill pressure for customers.
 This tiny reduction will definitely make an impact on both retailers and consumers.
 There is also a clear opportunity for market differentiation that retailers can take advantage of, and they need to step up and offer bigger savings to households and small businesses.

-The challenge now for retailers is whether they can show that they are listening and are prepared to meet and act on consumers demand.
+they can show that they are listening and are prepared to meet and act on the consumer’s demand.
 Can they give and do more?

 Australian Government influence over retail price outcomes